jasondevans/studyguides/CodingStudyGuide.md

 ### C#
 In C#, `char`'s are natively stored as 16-bit UTF-16 values.
 String type is `string`, which is a reference type.
-Operators == and != are overridden to do value comparison (ordinal).
+Operators == and != are overloaded to do value comparison (ordinal).
 You can access individual characters (as long as they fit in a single 16-bit character) with [] indexing.
 Some useful string methods include `StartsWith`, `Substring`, and `Replace`.  `CompareTo` perfoms "culture-sensitive" (non-ordinal) comparison.
 ```csharp